Paolozam01/Election_Analysis/README.md

 For this challenge I was asked help Tom code a program which could determin the elections results for the state of Colorado.
 In order to help Tom I created a program which does the following things:

-Calculates the total number of votes cast.
+-Calculates the total number of votes cast.

-Gets the complete list of candidates who received votes.
+-Gets the complete list of candidates who received votes.

-Calculates the total number of votes for each candidate.
+-Calculates the total number of votes for each candidate.

-Calculates the percentage of votes for each candidate.
+-Calculates the percentage of votes for each candidate.

-Determines the winner of the election based on the popular vote.
+-Determines the winner of the election based on the popular vote.

 ## Resources: